samuelle107/irene/README.md

   - Run `eslint --init` at the root of the repository
 ### Deployment
 - Create a new branch and make a PR
+- Wait for me to approve it
-- All commits to master will be pushed to AWS.
+- All commits to master will be automatically be pushed to AWS.